SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 Available actions for these templates are listed under the **Manage (3)** column and allow you to:

 * **Edit (4)**
-  * Use it to review and modify how the default template is configured - SysKit Point allows you to change any setting available to fit your needs.
+  * Use it to review and modify how the default template is configured - Syskit Point allows you to change any setting available to fit your needs.
 * **Delete (5)**
   * If you do not wish to use these default templates or make them available for your end-users, make sure to delete them from this list.